reactivemarbles/DynamicData/README.md

 If you download the latest release of dynamic data from [dynamic data on nuget](https://www.nuget.org/packages/DynamicData/) you can create and have fun with the observable list.

-## Create And Consuming Dynamic Data Collections
+## Create Dynamic Data Collections

 ### The observable list